 Halogen – These lights tend to give off more of a classic light glow and tend to be yellower light.
 This a massive plus as they tend to appear a bit more natural and offer a softer lighting solution.
-They do however need replacing just like any other light bulb and therefore can be troublesome in the long run.
+They do however need replacing just like any other light bulb.

-LED – These lights use Light Emitting Diodes (LED) These lights tend to give a more directed and whiter light which can look quite clinical.
-They do however not really need changing, unless the bulb is physically faulty.
+LED – These lights use Light Emitting Diodes (LED).
+These lights tend to give a more directed and whiter light which can look quite clinical.
+However, the bulbs do not need changing, unless the bulb is physically faulty.

 LED lights are far more energy efficient than Halogen and they are much brighter.
 This means they are cheaper to run and can illuminate an increased amount of space.
 As above, LED bulbs don't need to be changed; so they can be ran for a greater length of time.
 This is important, as the bulbs will be underwater; you don't want to have to pull the lights in and out of the pond.

 Despite the benefits of LED lights over Halogen lights, it really depends on the kind of aesthetic you would like for your pond.
 Would you prefer a bright light or a softer glow?